 The above table is from the U Book and the badges came into effect on the 1st of January 1965.

 Catholic Boy Scouts of Ireland C.B.S.I.
 Section Leaders cap badge, red enamel cross with green enamelled shamrock centre.
-A two part badge the Bí Ullaimh (Be Prepared) part worn under the cross.
+A two part badge the Bí Ullamh (Be Prepared) part worn under the cross.

 The colour scheme of the Leaders beret badges remained the same when the metal changed from Brass to Chrome, you can see the Brass rim around the cross.